Absolute Lymphocyte Count Calculator

-Lymphocytes can be recognized by their large nucleus.
-All of them cover the defensive function of the organism, but have different roles and vary greatly.
+We recognize lymphocytes by their large nucleus.
+All of them cover the defensive function of the organism but have different roles and vary greatly.
 The whole group includes:

 - NK – natural killer cells (which function in cell-mediated, cytotoxic innate immunity);

 - T cells – for cell-mediated, cytotoxic adaptive immunity.
 Some of them, called CD4+, are attacked by the HIV virus, so their decrease can signal an AIDS infection; and